 Content marketing is used by the world's leading brands

-The best type of marketing creates a community of loyal customers for your products or services and, ultimately, your brand.
+The best type of marketing creates a community of loyal customers for products or services and, ultimately, the brand behind them.

-Traditional marketing employs formulas and interruption as a means of winning over customers, and it is the least effective way to sell your services and products.
+Traditional marketing uses formulas and ‘interrupts’ people with messages to win them over – which we now know is the least effective way to sell services and products.

-Content marketing creates, distributes, shares and publishes content with the aim of reaching your target audience.
+Content marketing creates, distributes, shares and publishes content with the aim of reaching a target audience.
 It informs, educates, entertains, builds loyalty and creates a community.

 This marketing method is used by world-leading companies such as IBM, L’Oreal, Random House, LinkedIn, Xerox, Goldman Sachs, Rolex, Nike and IKEA.

 How do you content market?
-You develop a strategy and use vehicles such as blogs on your website, social media, podcasts and videos to reach your customers.
+You develop a strategy and then use online methods such as blogs on your website, social media, podcasts and videos to reach your existing customers and attract new ones.

 The key to good content marketing is a clever strategy, awesome content, clever and tested distribution methods and an insightful way to measure its success.